The client is one of the largest telecommunication companies in the UK and is based in London.

 Battery Buffered EV Charging

-What is Battery Buffered Electric Vehicle (EV) Charging
+Battery Storage to Support Electric Vehicle (EV) Charging?

 The transition to EV & the Goal of NET ZERO